rkhleics/wagtail/docs/reference/contrib/modeladmin/inspectview.rst

 ``ModelAdmin.inspect_view_fields``
 ------------------------------------------

-**Expected value:** A list or tuple, where each item is the name of a field, attribute, or single-argument callable on the instance that you'd like ``InpectView`` to render.
+**Expected value:** A list or tuple, where each item is the name of a field or attribute on the instance that you'd like ``InpectView`` to render.

 A sensible value will be rendered for most field types.